zzalscv2/FFEA/INSTALL.md

 where $HOME/softw/ffea can be replaced with an installation directory of your choice.
  CMake default options seeks to build FFEA for production, and will suit most of the users.
- The following subsection go to higher detail, but if you are happy with defaults, you can jump to [build](\ref build).
+ The following subsection gives greater detail, but if you are happy with defaults, you can jump to [build](\ref build).